Stability of 2-Parameter Persistent Homology: Introduction

 The choice of the filtration $\F$ depends on the type of data we are analyzing and the kind of geometric information about the data we wish to capture.
 When our data set $X$ is a set of points in some ambient metric space $\AmbientSpace$ (e.g., $\AmbientSpace=\R^n$ with the Euclidean metric), a common choice is the \emph{offset filtration} $\Offset(X)\colon (0,\infty)\to \Top$, given by where $\Ball(x,r)$ denotes the open ball in $\AmbientSpace$ with center $x$ and radius $r$.

-Let $\Simp$ denote the category of simplicial complexes.
-According to the \emph{persistent nerve theorem} \cite{chazal2008towards} (a variant of the usual nerve theorem for diagrams of spaces), if finite intersections of balls are contractable in $\AmbientSpace$, then $\Offset(X)$ has the same persistent homology as the \emph{\v Cech filtration} $\Cech(X)\colon (0,\infty)\to \Simp$, defined by taking $\Cech(X)_r$ to be the nerve of the collection of balls $\{\Ball(x,r)\mid x\in X\}$.
+Let $\Simp$ denote the category of simplicial complexes, which we regard as a subcategory of $\Top$ via geometric realization.
+According to the \emph{persistent nerve theorem} \cite{chazal2008towards,bauer2022unified}, an extension of the usual nerve theorem to diagrams of spaces, if finite intersections of balls in $\AmbientSpace$ are either empty or contractible, then $\Offset(X)$ has the same persistent homology as the \emph{\v Cech filtration} $\Cech(X)\colon (0,\infty)\to \Simp$, defined by taking $\Cech(X)_r$ to be the nerve of the collection of balls $\{\Ball(x,r)\mid x\in X\}$.
 We call $\Cech(X)_r$ a \emph{\v Cech complex of $X$}.

-When our data set is a metric space $(X,\partial_X)$ (not necessarily equipped with an embedding into some ambient space), another common choice of filtration is the \emph{(Vietoris-)Rips filtration} $\VR(X)\colon (0,\infty)\to \Simp$, defined by taking $\VR(X)_r$ to be the clique complex on the undirected graph with vertex set $X$ and edge set $\{[x,y]\mid x\ne y,\ \partial_X (x,y)<2r\}$.
-We call $\VR(X)_r$ a \emph{(Vietoris-)Rips complex of $X$.}
+When our data set is a metric space $(X,\partial_X)$ (not necessarily equipped with an embedding into some ambient space), another common choice of filtration is the \emph{(Vietoris--)Rips filtration} $\VR(X)\colon (0,\infty)\to \Simp$, defined by taking $\VR(X)_r$ to be the clique complex on the undirected graph with vertex set $X$ and edge set $\{[x,y]\mid x\ne y,\ \partial_X (x,y)<2r\}$.
+We call $\VR(X)_r$ a \emph{(Vietoris--)Rips complex of $X$.}